Pork & Century Egg Congee Recipe (皮蛋瘦肉粥)

 - Diced scallion as garnish

 Rinse the rice under running water a couple of times.
-Congee is originally made with leftover rice (you can check my chicken congee recipe to learn that method).
-In this recipe, I will make congee directly from uncooked rice.
+Congee is originally made with leftover rice (you can check my chicken congee recipe to learn that method), but in this recipe, I will make congee directly from uncooked rice.

-Meanwhile, you can prepare the pork loin.
-Remove the fat and silver skin around the pork loin.
-Slice the pork loin into 1/4 of an inch thick slaps.
-Stack the slaps together then thinly julienne them.
+- Remove the fat and silver skin around the pork loin, then slice the pork loin into 1/4 of an inch thick slaps.
+Stack the slaps together and thinly julienne the pork

-Once the broth comes to a boil, drain the rice completely and add it to the boiling water.
+- Once the broth or water comes to a boil, drain the rice thoroughly and add to the boiling broth or water.
 Stir and wait for it to come back to a boil.
-Switch the heat to low and simmer for 20 minutes.
-Here is another trick.
-I like to place a pair of chopsticks on the pot and put the lid on top of the chopsticks.
-Congee is one of those soups that will definitely overflow if the lid is on.
-Putting the chopsticks solves the problem perfectly.
+Then, switch the heat to low and simmer for 15 minutes.

-Now you can add the century eggs; stir to separate the pieces.
-Add the grated ginger and the marinade pork.
-Stir to loosen up the strips so they don’t stick together.
+- Add the century eggs, grated ginger, and marinade pork.
+Stir to loosen up everything, so they don’t stick together.
 Once all the pork is changed color.
 Let it cook for a few more minutes.
-And you are done.